 Analysis Workflows and Streaming Applications

 Most analysis workflows completed on Truthy follow the multi-stage pattern as illustrated in Figure 1-1.
 For example, in the workflow for analyzing political polarization [44], the first stage applies the get-retweet-edges and get-mention-edges queries to retrieve the retweet network and mention network from the tweets selected by a set of hashtags related to politics; the second stage completes community detection analysis over the networks; finally, the third stage uses a graph layout algorithm to visualize the polarization of communities on the social network.
-In another project that investigates the digital evolution of the “Occupy Wall Street” event, the first stage queries for tweets related to both general politics and the specific “Occupy” event based on a manually selected set of hashtags (e.g. #p2, #tcot, and #occupy*) using a 15-month time window that covers most of the event’s development; the second stage processes the tweets and measures the evolution of the amount of social network traffic, the degree of user engagement, and the intensity of information diffusion along the time dimension; the final stage visualizes these patterns of evolution as time series plots.
+In another project that investigates the digital evolution of the “Occupy Wall Street” event, the first stage queries for tweets related to both general politics and the specific “Occupy” event based on a manually selected set of hashtags (e.g. #p2, #tcot, and #occupy*), using a 15-month time window that covers most of the event’s development; the second stage processes the tweets and measures the evolution of the amount of social network traffic, the degree of user engagement, and the intensity of information diffusion along the time dimension; the final stage visualizes these patterns of evolution as time series plots.
 Figure 1-3 [41] shows an example plot that illustrates the total number of tweets related to the “Occupy Wall Street” event during a one-year time period.

 Besides batch analysis over historical data, applications that complete online analysis of real-time streams are also being developed.
-In particular, Bot or Not [63] is an online service that can dynamically classify a given user ID as a human user or social bot with a certain confidence level by analyzing a small number of sample tweets retrieved from the Twitter Streaming API [143].
-To support more sophisticated application scenarios, the problem of social media stream clustering [84] has also been investigated.
+In particular, Bot or Not [64] is an online service that can dynamically classify a given user ID as a human user or social bot with a certain confidence level by analyzing a small number of sample tweets retrieved from the Twitter Streaming API [148].
+To support more sophisticated application scenarios, the problem of social media stream clustering [85] has also been investigated.
 The major discovery is that by using a combination of proper data representations and similarity metrics, it is possible to generate high-quality clusters that can effectively group messages with similar social meaning together.